-As a part of independent living support, the OIS offers seminars to students as a way to develop skills needed for independent living.
+As a part of independent living support, the OIS offers seminars to students to develop skills needed for independent living.
 Students will take specific seminars based on their interests, needs, and availability.
 The following seminars are offered each academic year: